Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Prosecutors then offered the West Memphis Three a plea deal.

-Baldwin, 34, Echols and Misskelley, both 36, pleaded guilty to first- and second-degree murder charges while proclaiming their innocence, according to The New York Times.
+Baldwin, 34, Echols and Misskelley, both 36, pleaded guilty to first- and second-degree murder charges through an Alford plea which allowed them to simultaneously proclaim their innocence, according to The New York Times.
 They were released on Aug.
 19, 2011.

 “I am innocent, as are Jason and Jessie, but I made this decision because I did not want to spend another day of my life behind those bars,” Echols said, according to the Arkansas Times.
 “I want to live and to continue to fight for our innocence.
 Sometimes justice is neither pretty, nor is it perfect, but it was important to take this opportunity to be free.”

 Since his release, Echols has released three books — most recently “High Magick: A Guide to the Spiritual Practices That Saved My Life on Death Row.”
-He lives in New York City with his wife, Lorri Davis.
+He lives in New York City with his wife, Lorri Davis, whom he married in prison in 1999.

 No further arrests have been made in the murders of Stevie, Michael and Christopher.
 Hobbs has consistently denied having anything to do with the killings of his stepson and his two best friends.